Particular/docs.particular.net/transports/msmq/troubleshooting.md

 For more information on this error, see [John Breakwell's article in MSDN](https://blogs.msdn.microsoft.com/johnbreakwell/2006/09/18/insufficient-resources-run-away-run-away/).

 ## MessageQueueException (0x80004005): Message Queue service is not available.

 This exception may occur if the MSMQ service is stopped or crashed.

 ### Resolution

-- If self-hosting, ensure that the [critical error handling is configured](/nservicebus/hosting/critical-errors.md#custom-handling) correctly and custom callback method has been provided.
 - Ensure that the [Windows Service Restart Recovery is enabled to restart Windows Services automatically when they stop or crash](/nservicebus/hosting/windows-service.md#installation-restart-recovery).
 - For every endpoint [configure dependencies on the MSMQ service](/nservicebus/hosting/windows-service.md#installation-service-dependencies).
 The endpoints will then be automatically stopped/restarted in case the MSMQ service is restarted.
-Note the endpoints will be only restarted if the MSMQ service is restarted, but not if it's only stopped or only started.
+Note the endpoints will be only restarted if the MSMQ service is _restarted_, but not if it's only _stopped_ or only _started_.
+- If self-hosting, ensure that the [critical error handling is configured](/nservicebus/hosting/critical-errors.md#custom-handling) correctly and custom callback method has been provided.

 ## Virtual Private Networks (VPN)